-- Any recommendations for further medical follow-up. - The results of the medical examination and any associated tests. - Any medical condition that may be revealed in the course of the examination that may place the employee at increased risk as a result of exposure to a hazardous chemical found in the workplace. - A statement that the employee has been informed by the physician of the results of the consultation or medical examination and any medical condition that may require further examination or treatment. - The written opinion of the physician shall not reveal the specific finding of diagnoses unrelated to occupational exposure.
+- Any recommendations for further medical follow-up. - The results of the medical examination and any associated tests. - Any medical condition that may be revealed during the examination that may place the employee at increased risk as a result of exposure to a hazardous chemical found in the workplace. - A statement that the employee has been informed by the physician of the results of the consultation or medical examination and any medical condition that may require further examination or treatment.

+• The written opinion of the physician shall not reveal the specific finding of diagnoses unrelated to occupational exposure.